rexyanggalaputra/Sentiment-Analysis-Vaccination-in-Indonesia/README.md

 # Sentiment Analysis Vaccination in Indonesia
 Covid-19 vaccine is something that is highly anticipated all over the world.
 One of them is Indonesia.
 However, the presence of the Covid-19 vaccine for now has many pros and cons.
 The government is currently very aggressive in pushing the presence of a Covid-19 vaccine as soon as possible.
 Due to the impact caused by Covid-19, it can greatly worsen the condition of the Indonesian economy.
 With the current presence of the Covid-19 vaccine, there has been an extraordinary response from the community.
-Some of these responses were also conveyed through social media such as Twitter, Instagram, Facebook, etc
+Some of these responses were also conveyed through social media such as Twitter, Instagram, Facebook, etc.

+## Case Understanding
+This sentiment analysis aims to find out how the public reacts to vaccination in Indonesia.

+Project has some case question using the data:
+1. How do people react to the vaccination program?
+2. What policies should be carried out by the government?

 ## Data Understanding
 * The datasets is about vaccination in Indonesia from Twitter started on 1/11/20 using #vaksin and #vaksinasi hastags